If you want a “where do I start” listing, I highly recommend the Where Do I Start page! Otherwise, here’s the whole list of my book-length works.

 The Mindhealers duology, Mindtouch and Mindline, is my other bestselling series.
 Also set in the Pelted universe, it is part “grad students at school” novel and part asexual romance.
 Expect a lot of cookie-baking in this relationship story.
 The novella Family revisits the characters several years later.

-The Princes’ Game series: Even the Wingless, Some Things Transcend, Amulet Rampant, and Only the Open.
+The Princes’ Game series: Even the Wingless, Some Things Transcend, Amulet Rampant, Only the Open, and In Extremis.
 Covering some of the darker aspects of the Pelted setting, in this case the genesis of the Chatcaavan War.
-Gets very grim.
+An intense, dark, and philosophical war story with a long redemption arc.
 R-rated, for violence, sex, sexual violence, and psychological mind games.

 The Stardancer series (Pelted setting).
 Alysha’s Fall is a prequel and very dark (R-rated, with many triggers).
 Sensitive readers may want to skip directly to Second, a novella that covers a notable event in Alysha’s life during her years as an ensign and follow it up with Who Is Willing, another (almost novel-length) novella.
 Either Side of the Strand is the first novel-length book available.
 Think original Star Trek meets all-female furry cast.